robbyzhaox/myocr/documentation/docs/en/pipelines/index.md

 4. The LLM attempts to extract the relevant information and format it according to the schema.
 5. Returns an instance of the provided Pydantic model populated with the extracted data.

-## Customization

-Pipelines can be customized by:

-*   Modifying the `.yaml` configuration files to use different models.
-*   Creating new pipeline classes that inherit from `Pipeline` or existing pipelines.
-*   Integrating different predictors or extractors.

 ## Performance Optimization